 How to Complete an Assessment

-How do I find the Assessment?
+How do I find the Assessments?

 How do I start or update an Assessment?

 You can click on any Topic to get started.
+There are no required topics, and no required questions.
+Questions can be completed in any order.

 Once you select a Topic, you will see the list of criteria for that topic.